cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

    ![Second Add Image](res/Add2.png)

 1. We move `temp` to the next node in the list.
 Now, `temp` is located at index 2, which is our desired destination.
 This is the location where `newNode` will be inserted.
+In this step, we set the `next` reference of `newNode` to the `next` value of `temp`.

    ![Third Add Image](res/Add3.png)

-1.
+1. In this step, the `next` field of the object referenced by `temp` is set to `newNode`.

    ![Fourth Add Image](res/Add4.png)

-1.
+1. This image represents the same structure as the previous image just redrawn without any local variables with the nodes lined up cleanly.

    ![Fifth Add Image](res/Add5.png)

+**Sumarize how this is better than array add when size has to increase**

 ## Conclusion